 You are going to read an article about four young people who have volunteered to help on different projects.
-For questions 11-17, choose from the people A-D. The people may be chosen more than once.
+For questions 1-7, choose from the people A-D. Complete the gaps with the correct letter.
+The people may be chosen more than once.